 Is the outside AC unit not working?
 What should I do before calling for repairs?

 Does a faulty air conditioner run?
 Maybe a fan is running in the boiler, but the cold air doesn’t escape from the air vent.
 When you need air conditioning repairs in your home or business, you have many options available for you to try.
+Air conditioning noise can vary depending on the type of unit and its age.

 Because the switch looks like a light switch, people often accidentally flip it to “off”.
 Setting it to “off” turns off the blower, causing the inside unit to freeze, which makes your entire AC system shut down.